alveusdweller/hn-tech-summarizer/README.md

 # HN Tech Summarizer

 A Python tool that fetches top stories from Hacker News and generates concise summaries using Hugging Face transformers.
-The project uses BART-CNN model for summarization, making it easy to stay updated with tech news without reading full articles.
+The project uses BART-CNN model for efficient summarization, making it easy to stay updated with tech news without reading full articles.

 ## Features

 - 🤖 Uses BART-CNN model for efficient text summarization
 - 📰 Fetches and summarizes top Hacker News stories
-- 🔄 Singleton pattern for efficient model loading (loads model only once)
+- 🔄 Singleton pattern for efficient model loading
-- 💾 Memory-efficient processing with CPU support
+- 💾 Memory-efficient processing
-- 🚀 Easy to extend for other news sources or custom text
+- 🚀 Easy to extend for other news sources
-- ⚡ Fast summarization with optimized parameters
+- ⚡ Fast processing with optimized parameters

 ## Installation